 From here out, proceed as normal with configuring your campaign(s).
 Be sure to track conversions on the conversion event that you created earlier.
 The only special consideration may be that some platforms require the presence of a mobile advertising identifier (IFA) to successfully attribute a conversion.
 If that is the case, in the devices section of the campaign editor, target only phone and tablet and select "Only target mobile app impressions that contain an IFA."

 Postback Tracking with Dynamic Values

-Dynamic revenue tracking is also supported for postback conversions.
+Postback conversions also support dynamic revenue tracking.
 Depending on the tracking platform, this may be handled automatically.
-If you will be handling this manually, pattern this on the example below.
+If you will handle this manually, pattern this on the example below.
 The insertions are highlighted in red.